isomerpages/nlb-eyeonasia/_asean-know-overview/philippines-a-country-profile.md

 ### **Foreign Trade**

 The country's primary exports include electronics, semiconductors, transport equipment, construction materials, and minerals.
-As an open economy, the Philippines trades with other economies around the world.[^13] The top export markets in FY 2019 were China, Japan, United States and Thailand.
-The top import suppliers in FY 2019 were China, Japan, South Korea, United States and Singapore.[^14]
+As an open economy, the Philippines trades with other economies around the world.[^13] The top export markets in January 2024 were USA, Japan, Hong Kong, China and South Korea.
+At the same time, the top import suppliers  were China, Japan, South Korea, and USA.[^14]

 ### **Tourism**